Communication, Computing, Caching, and Sensing for Next Generation Aerial Delivery Networks: Towards 6G: The Interaction Between the ICT Network and the Delivery Network

 \section{Towards 6G: The Interaction Between the ICT Network and the Delivery Network}

 We envision that delivery networks in the near future will be semi-autonomous and that the goal of achieving full autonomy will be realized in the next two decades.
-A significant change in delivery networks has been the introduction of drone-based deliveries, trials of which have long been under consideration by the leading retail sector players.
-However, as noted above, such trials mainly concentrate on rural areas with sparse populations and housing.
-To be economically viable, next-generation last-mile delivery services need to address metropolitan areas.
-Yet, the current ICT networks’ capabilities fail to address the operational needs of such delivery networks in densely populated urban areas.
-Ambient interference, shadowing, and a lack of global navigation satellite system (GNSS) signaling in urban corridors have been noted as the main obstacles encountered in the trials of Unmanned Aircraft System Traffic Management (UTM), supported by the collaboration of NASA and FAA \cite{UTM}.
+A significant change in delivery networks has been the introduction of drone-based deliveries.
+Numerous trials mainly concentrate on rural areas with sparse populations and housing , however to be economically viable, next-generation last-mile delivery services need to address metropolitan areas.
+Yet, the current ICT networks’ capabilities fail to address the operational needs of such delivery networks due to the ambient interference, shadowing, and a lack of global navigation satellite system (GNSS) signaling in urban corridors, as noted in the trials of Unmanned Aircraft System Traffic Management (UTM), supported by the collaboration of NASA and FAA \cite{UTM}.

-The VHetNet paradigm, currently being studied by researchers, has the potential to address the needs of next generation delivery networks.
+The VHetNet paradigm, has the potential to address the needs of next generation delivery networks.
 A VHetNet is composed of three layers: a terrestrial network, a space network (satellites), and an aerial network \cite{RAPOR1}.
 The terrestrial network is the main functional block of the VHetNet, which mainly connects users and devices to the core network.
-As the lowest layer, the terrestrial network includes various network generations, including 4G and 5G cellular networks, in combination with unlicensed band systems, such as WiFi.
-Satellite networks are composed of three satellite layers: LEO, medium Earth orbit (MEO), and geosynchronous Earth orbit (GEO) satellite systems and their corresponding ground stations.
+As the lowest layer, the terrestrial network includes various network generations, including 4G and 5G networks, in combination with unlicensed band systems, such as WiFi.
+Satellite networks are composed of three satellite layers; LEO, medium Earth orbit (MEO), and geosynchronous Earth orbit (GEO) satellite systems and their corresponding ground stations.
 There are several commercially operated systems, including GEO and MEO constellations, which mostly provide communication and surveillance/monitoring services.
 Forthcoming constellation deployment plans, including those of OneWeb, Amazon's Project Kuiper, and SpaceX, will introduce densely populated LEO constellations.
-Hence, the interaction between these LEO constellations and terrestrial networks is expected to increase in the very near future.